yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

    release to facilitate this workflow.
 You can find these scripts in the ``scripts`` folder of the
    :term:`Source Directory`.
-For information on how to use these scripts, see the "`Using Scripts to Push a Change Upstream and Request a
-   Pull <&YOCTO_DOCS_DEV_URL;#pushing-a-change-upstream>`__" section in the Yocto Project Development Tasks Manual.
+For information on how to use these scripts, see the ":ref:`dev-manual/dev-manual-common-tasks:using scripts to push a change upstream and request a pull`" section in the Yocto Project Development Tasks Manual.

 -  *Patch Workflow:* This workflow allows you to notify the maintainer through an email that you have a change (or patch) you would like considered for the "master" branch of the Git repository.
 To send this type of change, you format the patch and then send the email using the Git commands ``git format-patch`` and ``git send-email``.
-   For information on how to use these scripts, see the "`Submitting a Change to the Yocto
-   Project <&YOCTO_DOCS_DEV_URL;#how-to-submit-a-change>`__" section in the Yocto Project Development Tasks Manual.
+   For information on how to use these scripts, see the ":ref:`dev-manual/dev-manual-common-tasks:submitting a change to the yocto project`" section in the Yocto Project Development Tasks Manual.

 Git
 ===